Five tactics you can use right now to get your ideal customers back into your restaurant post-pandemic.

 Google is the loudest and the defining voice when families or groups are debating on where to eat.
 Google helps people get what they are looking for with its powerful search engine.
 If you rank well and are relevant to Google there is a greater likelihood a customer will choose your place to eat.

 There has been a 150% growth for people searching [insert business type] “near me now”, with a 900% growth for phrases like “near me tonight/today” an example is “restaurants near me today/tonight.”
+Local SEO specialists will make sure that your restaurant appears as one of the first suggestions for customers that search for a place to eat via Google search.

 Regardless of how your restaurant’s website has done to date with search engines, there is always room to improve to increase the likelihood of you acquiring a customer online.
 Improving your SEO may mean your hungry customers will order online to sit in or to go in your place.